Michele Lee Nieves

 For the first time I was surrounded by people that were not narcissistic, nor borderline nor emotionally manipulative.
 I began to grow as a person, however because I did not understand narcissistic abuse, I did not do the inner work to heal.
-As a result, narcissists were drawn to me like sharks to blood and I spent another 16 years in relationships with individuals that I feel were not emotionally healthy.
+As a result, narcissists were drawn to me like sharks to blood and I spent a lot of time in relationships with individuals that I feel were not emotionally healthy.
 What my narcissistic caregivers began….
 I began to finish by subconsciously choosing to be around individuals that seemed to re-create the dynamics that I had in childhood .
 There is a term in psychology called repetition compulsion which helps us to understand that if we do not heal our old wounds, we will be driven subconsciously to re-create them in an effort to heal them.

-In a way, the date December 31, 2011 was both my ground zero and my date of freedom all rolled up in one.
-I began an intense healing journey that would open my eyes to just how far back the emotional abuse was rooted.
+It wasn't until I hit what I felt was rock bottom, that I began an intense healing journey that would open my eyes to just how far back the emotional abuse was rooted.
 For the first time in my life I realized that I needed to stop focusing externally on the behavior of others and fully focused internally on my own beliefs and behaviors.
 I made it my mission to connect to my true self, learning to allow myself to “be” while generating for myself true compassion, self-acceptance and love.
 Others may have tried to stifle my true self, but I refused to continue in that learned behavior – I would never allow myself to stifle myself into some internal prison ever again.

 As a life coach, I now dedicate my life to helping victims of narcissistic abuse and/or psychological manipulation, whether it was abuse by a parent, spouse, friend, family member or co-worker, so that others too can thrive in life despite their upbringing and faulty programming.